Whispers, murmurs, and a few pauses from wiser ones waiting for the surprise ending, had spread amongst dozens of class attendees.,

 I was there also, enjoying my second attendance of an American Christian Fiction Writers’ conference (2007).
 And John Olson, co-author of Oxygen, had just said something heretical.

 Yes, he said, “God can’t spell and has bad grammar.”

 And yet many writers seeking publication and wider writing Ministry seem unwilling to consider that their very spiritual-seeming sense of divine guidance could use some “earthly” grounding.
-That could include honing one’s craft, being humble and patient, and seeking to glorify Jesus Christ, not merely touching Him as if He’s “base” when tagged with criticism.
+That could include honing one’s craft, being humble and patient, and seeking to glorify Jesus Christ—not merely touching him, when they are tagged with criticism, as if he’s “base.”

 Is it God’s secret will for someone write and even be published?

 The answer to that, I’ll suggest, is by definition secret.
 Theologians often point to the fact that throughout Scripture God shows He has “two wills”: a secret or hidden will, and a revealed will or will of command.
 Here’s how one theologian shows the difference: